-Syngenor is a 1990 action horror/science fiction movie directed by George Elanjian Jr. from a screenplay by Brent V. Friedman (Necronomicon; Ticks; Evil Altar) and a story by Michael Carmody.
+Syngenor is a 1990 science fiction action horror movie directed by George Elanjian Jr. from a screenplay by Brent V. Friedman (Necronomicon; Ticks; Evil Altar) and a story by Michael Carmody.
 The film is a loose sequel to Scared to Death (1980).

-Starr Andreeff (Club Vampire; Amityville Dollhouse), Mitchell Laurance (The Hand That Rocks the Cradle; The Runestone; Stepfather II), David Gale and Charles Lucia.
+The movie stars Starr Andreeff (Club Vampire; Amityville Dollhouse), Mitchell Laurance (The Hand That Rocks the Cradle; The Runestone; Stepfather II), David Gale (Re-Animator) and Charles Lucia.

 Buy DVD: Amazon.com